hkpham/Arsenal-2020-2023-Data-Analysis/README.md

 ## Abstract
-This project aims to analyze the performance of Arsenal Football Club during the three-year tenure of Mikel Arteta as the head coach, spanning from 2020 to 2023.
+This project aims to analyze the performance of Arsenal Football Club during the three-year tenure of Mikel Arteta as the head coach, spanning from 2020 to current.
 Arteta took charge of the club during a challenging period, with Arsenal facing difficulties and seeking a resurgence.
 As Arteta's first coaching position, this project explores the performance of the team under his leadership, providing valuable insights into their progress and achievements.

-## Introduction
-Mikel Arteta assumed the role of head coach at Arsenal Football Club in 2020, tasked with revitalizing the fortunes of the historic British football club.
-This appointment marked Arteta's first venture as a professional coach, presenting him with a significant challenge.
-The completion of his third year in charge provides an opportunity to assess the performance of Arsenal under Arteta's reign, shedding light on the team's journey and progress.

 ## Objectives
 The primary objectives of this project are as follows: